It’s easy to do.

 To lose weight, you need to exercise regularly and consistently; to learn to play the guitar, you need to practice regularly and consistently.

-To save money, you need to put aside a regular amount each and every pay.
+To save money, you need to put aside a regular amount each and every single pay.

 3. Robbing your savings

 When you’ve got immediate expenses, it’s hard not to dip into our savings.